zensilva/HangMan.py/README.md

 ## Objective Oriented Programming

 The Hangman Game employs principles of object-oriented programming to organize the code into classes and functions, enhancing code modularity and reusability.
-It also incorporates error handling and input validation to ensure a smooth user experience and prevent unexpected errors.

 The game code is well-structured and documented, making it easy to understand and extend for future enhancements or modifications.